Some days, I feel like my head is going to explode.

 - One of my personal happiness projects came after I read Cami Walker’s book 29 Gifts.
 Essentially, the book asks you to give a gift every day for 29 days in a row to change your own mindset about what you do and don’t “have” in life.
 I’ve completed three sets of 29 gifts so far and am looking forward to completing at least one more before the end of the year.
 It’s a challenge I highly recommend.
 One of the best takeaways, for me, was that I believe that changing your perspective into one of abundance serves to make it clear to you how abundant your life really is.
 Instead of thinking of yourself as “too busy,” you come to realize how fortunate you are to have the opportunities for using your time that are in front of you.

-- A great read on tying it all together – being actively involved with your kids and spouse, making a welcoming home, having a career and having personal passions – is the blog Awesomely Awake, by Shawn Ledington Fink.
+- A great read on tying it all together – being actively involved with your kids and spouse, making a welcoming home, having a career and having personal passions – is the blog Abundant Mama, by Shawn Ledington Fink.
 I’m actually lucky enough to know Shawn in person; we used to work together, and I’ve long considered her someone worth emulating.
-So when she started her blog and published the Awesomely Awake Manifesto, well, I became a proud fan and have enjoyed putting Shawn’s great suggestions into practice in our life.
+So when she started her blog and shared her 3 simple mantras for achieving work-life balance, well, I became a proud fan and have enjoyed putting Shawn’s great suggestions into practice in our life.

 Your challenge this week is to simply spend a half-hour doing something you love.